Previous: 10.3. Organization and evaluation of learning communities.

 The study of the macroscopic properties of matter that are observed, measured, and calculated, is based on the treatment of models associated with the description of the system at the microscopic level.
 The explanation and prediction of the structure and functioning of physical systems depend on understanding how their components are organized and what kind of interactions do they have, both within the system and with the surrounding environment.

-Usually, the theoretical studies of the physical properties in condensed matter consist in the description of models about the structure of materials and, not always in parallel, in the proposition and testing of procedures to make calculations of statistical nature, be them classical or quantic.
+Usually, the theoretical studies of the physical properties in condensed matter consist in the description of models about the structure of crystals and, not always in parallel, with applications of procedures for testing calculations of statistical nature, be them classical or quantic.
 These calculations are then contrasted with experimental measurements.

 One of the first steps in classifying structures in solids was the description of the Bravais lattices.
 In 1848 Auguste Bravais (1811-1863) defined 14 unique regular three-dimensional arrangements in crystals; their interatomic distances were of the order of \(10^{-9}\) m.